kouts/vue-modal/README.md

 # vue-modal
-A customizable, stackable and lightweight modal component for Vue, that adheres to the guidelines set in WAI-ARIA Dialog (Modal) section of W3C.
+A customizable, stackable, and lightweight modal component for Vue.

 > vue-modal is designed with web applications in mind and tries to stick as much as possible
 > to the accessibility best practices set in the [WAI-ARIA Dialog (Modal)](https://www.w3.org/TR/wai-aria-practices/#dialog_modal) section